 Brief History of the Privatization Debate in the United States

 During the 1990s, US politicians and think tanks began suggesting private investment accounts as one option to prevent the Social Security program’s impending financial difficulties.
 In Jan.
 1997, a report issued by the Advisory Council on Social Security offered three proposals to alter the program in an effort to ensure future solvency.
 The proposals all involved investing retirement contributions in the stock market.
-One of the plans envisaged the government investing money from a common pool, but the other two ideas specified the establishment of individual accounts for each worker: one plan proposed publically-held individual accounts and the other plan suggested private accounts.
+One of the plans envisaged the government investing money from a common pool, but the other two ideas specified the establishment of individual accounts for each worker: one plan proposed publicly-held individual accounts and the other plan suggested private accounts.

 A partial privatization of the program using private accounts gained support in the ensuing years, largely from Republican politicians and conservative think tanks but also from some moderate Democrats.
 While proposals differed, the unifying element was the notion of individual private retirement accounts, with a portion of each individual’s payroll taxes diverted from the trust fund to accounts similar to IRA or 401(k) plans.
-In late 1997, President Bill Clinton was reportedly in discussions with then-House Speaker Newt Gingrich (R-GA) to put forward a bipartisan proposal to reform Social Security using private accounts, but the plan never went ahead.
+In late 1997, President Bill Clinton was reportedly in discussions with House Speaker Newt Gingrich (R-GA) to put forward a bipartisan proposal to reform Social Security using private accounts, but the plan never went ahead.

 During the 2000 US presidential campaign, Republican nominee George W. Bush ran on the promise of letting “younger workers take a portion of their payroll taxes and put it in the marketplace.”
 Bush’s Social Security reform proposal won considerable public support, and some commentators gave it partial credit for Bush’s eventual victory over Democratic nominee Al Gore.
 On May 2, 2001, Bush appointed a commission to examine his proposed changes to Social Security, but his first term was dominated by responses to the 9/11 attacks.
 Bush again touted personal accounts in his successful 2004 reelection campaign.
 However, after he was reelected, Bush revised his plan and called for future retirees’ benefits to be reduced by about 40% to prevent the trust fund from becoming insolvent.
 He also refused to rule out a raise in taxes to support the program’s restructuring.
 Public support for the proposal dropped, the influential retirees’ organization AARP lobbied against the idea, and Democratic opposition in Congress intensified.
 By late 2005, the plan had stalled and public discussion about privatization remained relatively dormant for several years.